THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Experiments

 \subsection{End-to-End Three-Valued Algebraic Learning}

-Under fair early-stopping (matching THEIA's convergence criterion: overall accuracy $>99.9\%$ AND all 12 Kleene rules $>99\%$ on two consecutive checkpoints), the 8L Transformer reaches 12/12 on 7 of 8 seeds with mean wall-clock $51.5 \pm 11.0$ min (range 34--63 min, over the 8 attempted seeds $\{42, 123, 256, 777, 999, 31415, 27182, 14142\}$).
+Under a shared early-stopping criterion (overall accuracy $>99.9\%$ AND all 12 Kleene rules $>99\%$ on two consecutive checkpoints), the 8L Transformer reaches 12/12 on 7 of 8 seeds with mean wall-clock $51.5 \pm 11.0$ min (range 34--63 min, over the 8 attempted seeds $\{42, 123, 256, 777, 999, 31415, 27182, 14142\}$).
 On the remaining seed (123) it fails to converge within the 150-epoch budget; this seed converges under Transformer-specific tuning (Appendix~\ref{app:tuned_tf}), indicating hyperparameter sensitivity rather than an architectural limitation.
-THEIA reaches 12/12 on 5/5 seeds in $7.93 \pm 1.40$ min, yielding a $6.5\times$ speedup under matched optimizer settings.
+THEIA reaches 12/12 on 5/5 seeds in $7.93 \pm 1.40$ min, yielding a $6.5\times$ speedup across development defaults.
 We use a Transformer baseline of comparable rather than strictly matched capacity (3.64M vs THEIA's 2.75M, ${\sim}32\%$ parameter advantage); THEIA's efficiency is therefore not explained by capacity, although a per-parameter normalization yields a somewhat smaller apparent gap: THEIA at $2.88$ min/M-param vs Transformer at $14.1$ min/M-param $\approx\!4.9\times$.
 We report the unnormalized $6.5\times$ as the headline figure since total wall-clock matches the practitioner-facing question (``how long before the model is ready?''), but flag the $4.9\times$ per-parameter figure for readers who prefer a capacity-controlled metric.

 \paragraph{Why Kleene accuracy is the primary metric.} Kleene short-circuit and absorption rules occur at low natural frequency ($F\!\vee\!F < 0.8\%$ of training samples), so bulk overall accuracy can be satisfied while edge-case rules remain unreliable.
 We therefore use the per-rule Kleene diagnostic as the primary metric and a Kleene-aware stopping criterion throughout.